BiomeResearchTeam/data-hunters-chapters/_chapters/010-Python fundamentals/030-hands-on-libraries-dataframes.md

 ---
-title: HANDS ON - Libraries & DataFrames
+title: ✏️ Hands on - Libraries & DataFrames
 slug: hands-on-libraries-dataframes
 abstract: It's time to put everything you've learned into practice.
 Try to correctly complete this code!
 ---